LoGreHub/gettingandcleaningdata/README.md

   a.
 Reads data for train set (subject,x,y) and binds it by columns.
   b.
 Repeats step "a" for test set.
   c.
-Merges data from train and test set binding them by row.
+Merges data from train and test sets binding them by row.

 **2 - Labeling and subsetting**